 Motivation

 Cooling supply has become in the last years a topic of great interest in the Middle East region since conventional cooling technologies are characterized by high energy consumption causing high electricity peak loads.
 According to the International Energy Agency (IEA), air-conditioning is the dominant energy consuming service in building in many countries.
 The specific case of the city of Abu Dhabi is not an exception, where the cooling demand is a major component in the electricity load leading to a large technical as well as economical stress on the electrical system.
-In an effort to predict energy used for cooling supply a model was depeloped by our research team at LENS (the Laboratory for Energy and Nano-Science) [1].
+In an effort to predict energy used for cooling supply a model was developed by our research team at LENS (the Laboratory for Energy and Nano-Science) [1].
 This work was motivated by technology and policy questions germane to both supply and demand.
 It was found in this study that temperature and humidity were the largest factors influencing cooling load.
-Furthermore, they state that the lower bound cooling load estimate for Abu Dhabi Island corresponds to over 40% of the total annual electrical load and over 60% of the peak electricity demand of Abu Dhabi.
+Furthermore, it was found that electrical use for cooling on Abu Dhabi Island corresponded to over 40% of the total annual electrical load in 2008 and over 60% of electricity use on the peak day of 2008.

 Figure 1 shows the seasonal variation of electrical demand of Abu Dhabi.
-The seasonally varying component of demand is mainly cooling; the cooling demand is further divided into responses, represented by area between the curves, to ambient temperature, specific humidity, vertical component of direct normal irradiation and diffuse irradiation.
+The seasonally varying component of demand is mainly cooling; the cooling demand is further divided into responses, represented by areas between the curves, to ambient temperature, specific humidity, vertical component of direct normal irradiation and diffuse irradiation.